justinsunho/leesreview.com/content/pages/sat.md

   - title: Extension Programs
     image: /images/pages/SAT/stephen-lee.jpg
-    description: We also provide 2 - 4 week extensions for students that need the extra boost for their testing needs, starting August 13th - 21st for the two week extension and September 3rd - 25th for the four week extension.
+    description: We also provide 2 - 4 week extensions for students that need the extra boost for their testing needs.
+Please check our schedule for more information.
   - title: Register and Take the SAT!
     image: /images/pages/SAT/s0110015.jpg
     description: At Lee's review, our students are never alone in the test taking